caraml-dev/turing/docs/how-to/create-a-router/configure-enricher.md

 ![](../../.gitbook/assets/service_acc_dropdown.png)

-Configure any environment variables required by the docker container.
+Configure any environment variables required by the Docker container.
 You need to input the name and corresponding value of each input.

 ![](../../.gitbook/assets/env_var_panel.png)